niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. Need use cache to improve the performance.
 1. We need to know the advantages/disadvantages of different databases, and when to use what

+### NoSQL: Nonrelational Model
+1. Greater scalability for very large datasets or very high write throughput
+2. Specialized query operations that are not well supported by the relational model
+3. Frustration with the restrictiveness of relational schemas

 ### When to Consider NoSQL
 1. If you do transactions or banking, you want consistency